seynur/blog/_posts/2025-04-24-cluster-manager-redundancy-in-splunk.md

 ---

-# Cluster Manager Redundancy in Splunk: What It Is, Why It Matters
+# Splunk Cluster Manager Redundancy -  Part 1: What it is, why it matters
 In distributed Splunk environments, the **Cluster Manager (CM)** plays a critical role: it coordinates peer nodes, their configuration bundles, and ensures data replication rules are enforced.
 So… what happens if the Cluster Manager goes down?

 If you don't have a plan, and the **Cluster Manager** goes down, your **Search Peers (Indexers)** will continue to work - collecting, indexing, searching - a little more, as [Splunk documentation](https://docs.splunk.com/Documentation/Splunk/9.4.0/Indexer/Whathappenswhenamanagernodegoesdown) says.
 Problems start when a peer either wants to roll any of its hot buckets, due to a lack of information about the naming of the next hot bucket, or just goes down, and no one can reach this node.
 At this moment, the name of the horror film is the **Bucket-fixing process.** 🥺 Besides, this is one of the most important Splunk processes during normal operations.
 It cannot be done because there is no Manager Node.
 Config updates cannot be pushed, and the bucket replication process cannot proceed further (for more information, please refer to the [Splunk documentation](https://docs.splunk.com/Documentation/Splunk/9.4.1/Indexer/Whathappenswhenamanagernodegoesdown)).